ConstantinoSchillebeeckx/sp-nov/README.md

 ## Notes:

-- a specimen is considered 'finished' if ...
-An unfinished specimen will not have the key 'finished' specified
+- a specimen is considered 'finished' if the specimen has data for both Collector and Number; in this case, the key 'status' will be set to 'finished'
+- by default, any newly added specimen will have the status 'unfinished'